 • Elevation Loss: 380 ft./116 m.

-After yet another delicious breakfast made by your guides, a truly incredibly memorable day lies ahead hiking to Rotomairewhenua/Blue Lake, which is the clearest natural freshwater lake in the world with a visibility of 83m (bottled water has 81m!).
+A truly memorable day lies ahead hiking to Rotomairewhenua/Blue Lake, which is the clearest natural freshwater lake in the world with a visibility of 83m (bottled water has 81m!).
 From West Sabine Hut we’ll head upstream from the West Branch Sabine swing bridge.
 After about 1.5 hours, the valley broadens and the track passes through forest destroyed by an avalanche in 1980.
 After this, we’ll be climbing steeply in two stages to a high basin containing Blue Lake Hut.
 We must show the upmost respect for this pristine water, sacred to local Māori by refraining from washing or swimming in the lake.

 Day 7